-- a few improvements, mainly to save computational time. - A systematic test on the existence of good primes.
+- a few improvements, mainly to save computational time. - A systematic test on the effect of the Artin-Tate conditions.

 In some cases, we can prove an upper bound of 2 for the geometric Picard rank without the most expensive counting step.